Skip to main content

 Gloria Joseph, Cornell University’s first director of COSEP speaking from a podium at the Africana Center Multipurpose Room on Cornell University’s campus at the 50th anniversary of COSEP celebration

-In 2011, OMEA was again reorganized to provided additional support to the diverse student body by creating two offices:
+In 2011, OMEA was again reorganized to provide additional support to the diverse student body by creating two offices:

 • The Office of Academic Diversity Initiatives (OADI) to support the academic and professional goals of Cornell’s diverse student body; and